Redundancy FAQs – An Employer’s Guide

 Bumping in a redundancy exercise is where an employee, whose own position is redundant, is transferred to another position that is not vacant, making the holder of the second position redundant.
 Redundancy “bumping” is legally permissible as long as the correct procedure is followed in respect to the employee that is “bumped” out of their role.

-If the reason for redundancy/dismissal is a diminution in work resulting in the need for less employees, although the reduction in work does not relate to the employee that is ultimately made redundant, it can be linked as a result of the “bumping”.
+If the reason for redundancy/dismissal is a diminution in work resulting in the need for fewer employees, although the reduction in work does not relate to the employee that is ultimately made redundant, it can be linked as a result of the “bumping”.

 What are employees entitled to if they are made redundant?

-In order to be entitled to a statutory redundancy payment an employee needs to have two years continuous employment with the business.
+In order to be entitled to a statutory redundancy payment an employee needs to have two years of continuous employment with the business.

 There are other payments that may need to be made to the employee upon termination including payment of any outstanding notice pay and any accrued but untaken annual leave.

 Employers must offer enhanced redundancy payments where they are contractually obliged to.
 There may be other situations where the employer exercises their discretion to offer enhanced payment terms.
-In these cases, consideration should be given to the use of a settlement agreement which is designed to protect the employer against any employment related claims.
+In these cases, consideration should be given to the use of a settlement agreement which is designed to protect the employer against any employment-related claims.

 Do we have an obligation to offer voluntary redundancy schemes?